hellgrenj/microservices-lab-env/readme.md

 ## structure
 /services (this is where all the different microservices live)
 /deployment-strategies (different strategies demonstrated via kubernetes, the yaml files live in this folder)
-/patterns (docker-compose files for spinning up a specifik set on services in order to demonstrate a pattern)
+/patterns (docker-compose files for spinning up a specific set of services in order to demonstrate a pattern)
-/user-interfaces (this is where the user interfaces lives)
+/user-interfaces (this is where the user interfaces live)
 /scenarios (demo clients, UI-driven or API-consumer)
 /scripts (automation for this environment)

 ## example
-``node scenarios/demo-backend-for-front-end-pattern``
+``node scenarios/demo-apigateway-pattern``

 ## demo system in this environment
 In order to test different patterns and deployment strategies we need a simple target system.